ghost-coin/ghost-coldstakepool/doc/vps_setup_example.md

 	cat ~/stakepoolDemoLive/stakepool/stakepool.json | grep pooladdress | cut -d '"' -f4

 **NOTE**: The pool does not automatically update the core.
 It is essential to have the latest updates.

-To update a pool to the latest core:
+Download and extract archive with latest ghost-...-x86_64-pc-linux-gnu.tar.gz from [here](https://github.com/ghost-coin/ghost-core/releases/latest).

+	cd ~/ghost-binaries && rm -rf *gz
+	wget replace-this-with-real-link-to-latest.tar.gz-file
+	tar xvf *gz

+Stop services and replace the executables with ones from archive, then start services again:

 	sudo systemctl stop ghostd_live.service
 	replace executables in /home/stakepooluser/ghost-binaries/